 $ conda activate geminiconda

 You will need to activate the environment whenever you start a new shell.
 If you are planning to use it all the time, you might want to add the command to your .bash_profile, after the “conda init” block.

 Installing DRAGONS alone

-DRAGONS v3.0 requires Python 3.7.
+DRAGONS v3.1 requires Python 3.7 to 3.10.
 If your conda environment uses a different version of Python, you will need to create a new conda environment.
 Set the instruction below for a new installation with

-We recommend that you create a new environment, but if you already have a Python 3.7 environment set up and want to add DRAGONS, you can use
+We recommend that you create a new environment, but if you already have a compatible Python environment set up and want to add DRAGONS, you can use

 conda install.
 In the example below, replace

 dragons, or whatever name you used when you first created the environment.

 $ conda activate environment_name $ conda install package_name=version

 For example, if you already have a previous installation: